syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Selection.md

 ## Column Selection

-Column selection can be enabled by setting `SelectionMode` property of `e-selection-settings` as `column`.
+Column selection can be enabled by setting `selection-mode` property of `e-selection-settings` as `column`.
 For random column selection, press **"Ctrl + mouse left click"** and for continuous column selection, press **"Shift + mouse left click"** on the top of the column header.
 To unselect selected columns, press **"Ctrl + mouse left click"** on top of the selected column header.

 The following code example describes the above behavior.